-Eating foods rich in tryptophan may cause tests to come back falsely elevated.
+Eating foods rich in tryptophan may cause tests to come back falsely high.
 These include:

 Avoid eating foods that can affect your test results (listed above) for at least 24 hours before the test.
-Tell your doctor about any medications you're taking.
+Tell your healthcare provider about any medicines you're taking.